Language

 Plus, they perform extended authenticity checks based on images taken in different light sources.

 These are only a few examples of how automated ID data extraction and verification can help your business become more effective and successful.
-If you’d like to learn more about what type of ID scanners can better serve your goals, or how to build an effective verification pipeline, feel free to consult with the experts from Regula.
+If you’d like to learn more about what type of ID scanner can better serve your goals, or how to build an effective verification pipeline, feel free to consult with the experts from Regula.

 We're Here to Help